Sunday, July 15, 2018

 John Farnham:

 Would we attend in future?
-Hmmm that would have to depend on the lineup of artists otherwise we thoroughly enjoyed our time at the 2018 "Bash"
+Hmmm, that would depend on the lineup of artists; otherwise, we thoroughly enjoyed our time at the 2018 "Bash."

 1 comment: